 Rainfall turns heavy (4000-8000 mm) during the monsoon months of June to September.
 At critical stages such as cases of low rainfall, long dry spell or drought the crops are irrigated with water harvested in structures constructed for the purpose.

 Before sowing the soil is prepared to fine tilth.
 Organic farmyard manure is the preferred fertilizer and the method of planting is ridge and furrow.
 April-May is the sowing season when light spring rain occurs.
 Farmers apply mulch with previous crop residues after planting.

 During intervening periods crop care remains meticulous and thorough.
 At vegetative stage 20 days after sowing, farmers do a complete hoeing and weeding.
 They reapply manure, including foliar application of nutrients, earth up and mulch.

 Lakadong Turmeric’s Bright Future

-Incidentally the Laskein belt is rich in coal.
+Incidentally, the Laskein belt is rich in coal.
 Before the ban of coal mining by the National Green Tribunal, many inhabitants enriched themselves with coal wealth.
 The ban came as a blessing in disguise as many have now returned to turmeric cultivation.

 During the launch of Mission Lakadong 2018-2023 the Agriculture Department’s Commissioner and Secretary made an important announcement.
 A government farm in Laskein Block is now a Horti-Hub meant for the exclusive development of the ‘Golden Spice’.
 This farm will provide farmers with every necessary resource and expertise.
 Seems like the future is bright for the golden spice.

-To know more about regenerative products made from the plant power of turmeric follow us at Zizira.
+To know more about regenerative products made from the plant power of the best turmeric follow us at Zizira.
 We are committed to providing the best natural treasures from Meghalaya.
 Products for your health and well-being.
 OH, be sure to subscribe to our newsletter.